adel-mamin/amast/libs/hsm/README.rst

 :cpp:enumerator:`AM_HSM_RC_HANDLED <am_hsm_rc::AM_HSM_RC_HANDLED>` for
 all events meaning that it is consumed.

-Assume that the state *C* shown in the state diagram in :ref:`example-hsm` above is active and an event is sent to the state machine.
-State *C* will be the first state to receive this event.
-If it chooses to pass then, the event will be sent to state *B*, which is its direct parent.
-If state *B* also chooses to pass, then the event will finally be sent to state *A*.
-If *A* chooses to pass, then the event is consumed by :cpp:func:`am_hsm_top()`.
+Assume that the state *s111* shown in the state diagram in :ref:`example-hsm` above is active and an event is sent to the state machine.
+State *s111* will be the first state to receive this event.
+If it chooses to pass then, the event will be sent to state *s11*, which is its direct parent.
+If state *s11* also chooses to pass, then the event will finally be sent to state *s1*.
+If *s1* chooses to pass, then the event is consumed by :cpp:func:`am_hsm_top()`.

 *am_hsm_top* (:cpp:func:`am_hsm_top()`) does nothing with events and serves as